threefoldtech/coredns/GOVERNANCE.md

 ## Github Project Administration

-Maintainers will be added to the __coredns__ GitHub organization and added to the GitHub cni-maintainers team, and made a GitHub maintainer of that team.
+Maintainers will be added to the __coredns__ GitHub organization and added to the GitHub maintainers team.

 After 6 months a maintainer will be made an "owner" of the GitHub organization.

+## Projects

+The CoreDNS organization is open to receive new sub-projects under its umbrella.
+To apply a project as part of the __CoreDNS__ organization, it has to met the following criteria:

+- Licensed under the terms of the Apache License v2.0
+- Related to one or more scopes of CoreDNS ecosystem:
+  - CoreDNS project artifacts (website, deployments, CI, etc ...)
+  - External plugin
+  - other DNS processing related
+- Be supported by 2/3 majority of organization

+The submission process starts as a Pull Request on CoreDNS repository with the required information mentioned above.
+Once a project is accepted, it's considered a __CNCF sub-project under the umbrella of CoreDNS__

 ## Code of Conduct